sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_2_public_embedding/embedding_2_public_embedding.md

 <img src="assets/public6.png" width="400"/>

-This modal displays all avaiQuickStartle Public and Application embeds.
+This modal displays all available Public and Application embeds.
 Select the `Public (0)` tab and then select `Dashboard`.
 This will allow us to only display the Dashboard Page in our embed.

 <aside class="negative">
 <strong>NOTE:</strong><br> You can choose the entire Workbook, Page or one or more Elements (Tables, Viz ect...).